Mansfield Woodhouse: Today

-The Co-op store in Mansfield Woodhouse, opened in late 1984, closed in January 2009 and was transformed into a Morrisons using the same building in June 2009.
+The Co-op store in Mansfield Woodhouse was opened in late 1984, and closed in January 2009.
+The building was transformed into the then-386th Morrisons store, formally opened in June 2009 by Tony Egginton, then Mansfield's Executive Mayor.
 The locality is being redeveloped in other areas, including replacement of the older terraced housing around Thoresby Road, near the railway station and from Sherwood Street–Blake Street with new housing estates.
 A new-build police station served the area since 2007, but was earmarked for closure in 2013 by Nottinghamshire Police Commissioner Paddy Tipping.
 In use by police until 2017, it was sold in 2019 for around a third of the new-build cost.

 The town is served by Mansfield Woodhouse railway station, on the Robin Hood Line.

 The town also has a volunteer-run newsletter called The Woodhouse Warbler, produced quarterly since late 2000, with a circulation in the thousands.
 It also produced a magazine collating locals' Second World War memories, funded by the Big Lottery Fund.